gravitational/teleport/examples/aws/terraform/README.md

 # Full absolute path to the license file for Teleport Enterprise or Pro.
 # This license will be copied into SSM and then pulled down on the auth nodes to enable Enterprise/Pro functionality
-# You can also provide a path starting with s3:// - in this case the license will be copied directly from S3
 export TF_VAR_license_path="/path/to/license"

 # Route 53 zone to use, should be the zone registered in AWS, e.g. example.com